 Tutwiler is the resting site of Sonny Boy Williamson II, Rice Miller.
 It'd be nice if everyone knew and showed appropriate recognition, but that might take a while.

-In the meantime, we saw catfish surface between cypress knees in deep muddy ponds between the remaining houses.
+In the meantime, we saw catfish surface between cypress knees in deep muddy bayous between the remaining houses.